vtex/vtex-courses/courses/basic-blocks/00_setup/en.md

 ## Logging in

-1. Run `vtex login VTEXaccount` in your terminal, replacing `VTEXaccount` with the name of the account in which you want to work.
-For example, `vtex login appliancetheme`.
+1. Run `vtex login appliancetheme` in your terminal.
+During this training we will work on this account.

 2. After *logging in*, run `vtex whoami` to confirm the account and workspace in which you find currently are.